szq0214/SReT/README.md

 ## Pre-trained Model

-We currently provide the last epoch checkpoints and will add the best ones together with more models soon. (⋇ indicates without slice.)
+We currently provide the last epoch checkpoints and will add the best ones together with more models soon. (⋇ indicates without slice.) **We notice that using a larger initial lr ($0.001\times$ $batchsize \over 512$) with longer warmup epochs = 30 can obtain better results on SReT.**

 | Model   |  FLOPs |  #params  | accuracy  | weights (last) |weights (best) |logs |configurations |
 |:-------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|:--------:|